 MORE RECIPES TO ENJOY

-Looking for a way to count your carbs easily?
+Looking for a way to count your carbs, fat, fiber, and protein easily?
 Look no further…

-I love how this template makes counting the carbs SO easy.
-You literally list the total grams of carbohydrates from each ingredient, total it at the bottom, and divide by the number of servings.
+I love how this template makes counting nutrition facts SO easy.
+You literally list the total grams from each ingredient, total it at the bottom, and divide by the number of servings.
 Voila!

 This recipe template walks you through every step.
 And you can keep it for future reference.
 Just calculate it once and you’re done!

-Check my Etsy store for an instant download that includes a cover page, section header pages for different kinds of recipes, and this recipe template.
+Check my Etsy store for an instant download that includes a cover page, section header pages for different kinds of recipes, section tabs, and this recipe template.